 Since 2006, Rizzo and Redondo have run Sao Paulo’s Maní restaurant, with a shared culinary proposal based in respect for Brazilian traditional practices and ingredients, which they harness with great skill and thoroughness using modern techniques, and a clear influence of classic Spanish cuisine.

-“I am not, nor have I ever claimed to be ‘the best female chef in the world,'” said Rizzo, who also noted the hard work of her team.
+“I am not, nor have I ever claimed to be ‘the best female chef in the world,'” said Rizzo, who also noted the hard work of her restaurant’s kitchen team.
 “Each of us can be the best in a particular situation, at one given point, in the eyes of a particular person.
 Of course, I feel very happy and honored to receive this award and I am grateful.”

 With this distinction, chef Helena Rizzo joins an exclusive group of talented female chefs, such as Elena Arzak, from of Arzak in Spain; Anne-Sophie Pic, of Maison Pic in France; and last year’s winner, Nadia Santini of Dal Pescatore in the Italian countryside.
 In 2018, the chef Rizzo appeared as a judge on the “Brazil” television episode of The Final Table, season 1, earning more fame and visibility ■